RBC Roosendaal

-RBC, commonly known under its previous official name RBC Roosendaal, is a football club based in Roosendaal, Netherlands.
-RBC currently plays in the seventh-tier Tweede Klasse after a bankruptcy in 2011, restarting the club in tenth tier Vijfde Klasse.
+RBC, previously known as RBC Roosendaal, is a football club based in Roosendaal, Netherlands.
+RBC currently plays in the fourth-tier Derde Divisie after bankruptcy in 2011, restarting the club in the tenth tier Vijfde Klasse.

 History

 1912–1949: Formative years, mostly Tweede Klasse

 RBC, the idea of Frans Mathijsen and Anton Poldermans, was formed on 31 July 1912.
 The club was initially called Excelsior and was renamed VV Roosendaal in 1920.
-The club's present name is the result of a merger with another football team.
-On 16 July 1927, the club changed into Roosendaal Boys Combinatie (RBC) because of the merger with Roosendaalsche Boys.
+On 16 July 1927, the club name changed to Roosendaal Boys Combinatie (RBC) because of the merger with Roosendaalsche Boys.

 1950–1999: Hovering between amateurs and professionals

-In 1955 the club turned professional and won the Tweede Divisie B in 1957.
+In 1955, the club turned professional and won the Tweede Divisie B in 1957.
 With the leagues restructured by the KNVB the club left professional football in 1971.
-Between the return to professional status in 1983 RBC was a successful amateur club.
+Between the return to professional status in 1983, RBC was a successful amateur club.

 On 23 October 1999, the club's name was officially changed to RBC Roosendaal.